 “Then return the moonstone, Charlie Ben Studdard.
 Return it to me!”
-The man thrust out his manacled hands with hard, strong fingers.
+The man thrust out his manacled hands.

 “Tell you what,” said Charlie, “I’ll hand it over if you help me get out of here.”

 “There is no way out,” said the man.
-“There is only the eternal sun and the dog who bites the sky.
-There is only the fleshless crawlers and the infinite plateau.”
+“There is only the eternal sun and the dog who bites the sky.”

 “Someone put me in this painting,” said Charlie, “and someone’s gonna pull me out of it.”
 Charlie felt the moonstone pulse in his hand.
 Its chilliness traveled up his arm and swirled inside his body and he felt a sudden, wonderful escape from the blazing earth.